5l1v3r1/NetSOS-CTF-Platform/README.md

-Fork Reason
+NetSOS CTF Platform
 =============

-I want to modify it to NetSOS CTF Platform for internal CTF in Universitas Indonesia.
+CTF Platform for internal CTF in Unviersitas Indonesia based on picoCTF-Platform 2 by Carnegie Mellon University.

 picoCTF-Platform 2